 Myth #4) Incontinence in old people cannot be treated

 Incontinence in old people is treatable under certain circumstances; so it is very essential to carefully assess their incontinence issue, in order to determine the root cause.
 Once you find that out, you can figure out how it can be treated.
 If it is treatable, the right combination of surgical therapy and assistance can do wonders.
 You can always manage incontinence in several ways, including adult diaper pants, Kegel exercises, and bladder training.
 If you are looking for effective and highly absorbent adult diapers online, check out Friends Adult Diapers.

 Myth #5) Diapers are the only option

-Adult Diapers are a good way to manage incontinence, especially mild or light incontinence.
+Adult incontinence diapers are a good way to manage incontinence, especially mild or light incontinence.
 But, in severe cases, diapers are simply not enough.
-Women with a severe case of incontinence need much more than just diapers to manage it, such as combination therapy, surgical treatment, and under pads.
+Women with a severe case of incontinence need much more than just elderly diapers to manage it, such as combination therapy, surgical treatment, disposable underwear, and under pads.
 Women with stress incontinence can also go for pessary; while men can find catheters as a useful option, too.

 Fighting incontinence the right way requires you as well as your family members or friends to have a solid understanding of incontinence, so it becomes easier for you to manage or treat it well.
 In order to have that level of awareness, it is important that you shrug off the myths and learn more about it, from the patient’s as well as caretaker’s perspective.
-And of course, Friends Adult Diapers is always here to help and guide you!
+And of course, Friends Adult Diapers is always here to help you with the best adult diapers and guide you!